Diwali

 Diwali: Festival of Lights, Gold and Shopping

-According to the Washington Post, more than one billion people celebrate Diwali around the globe, mainly on the Indian subcontinent.
-While interpretations on the story behind the celebration vary, the day is marked by lighting decorative lamps, so-called diyas, creating rangoli pattern with colorful powders and gathering with family.
+According to CNN, more than one billion people celebrate Diwali around the globe, mainly on the Indian subcontinent.
+While interpretations on the story behind the celebration vary, the day is marked by lighting decorative lamps called diyas, creating rangoli patterns with colorful powders and gathering with family.

 Description